 Treat both mums equally.

 Many mothers dream of their daughter’s wedding from the moment she’s born, and have expectations for what that day will be like.
 Having two mothers who have these heightened expectations can be a recipe for drama, but avoid potential snafus by being sensitive to both your mother and your future mother in law.
 Be careful to evenly split things, for example, if your mum invites 10 of her friends, then your mother in law should also be able to invite 10 of her friends.

-Also, be aware of how the mothers are feeling about being honored.
+Also, be aware of how the mothers are feeling about being honoured.
 For example, if your fiancée decides to wear her mother’s veil with her wedding dress, your mother might start to feel pangs of jealousy if you don’t also wear something of hers.
 Maybe a veil isn’t your style, but ask her for a ring, watch, scarf or something else that has meaning that you might want to incorporate into your wedding attire.
-Beyond attire, maybe you’ll plan to carry her prayer book with you down the aisle, or make a bouquet or boutonniere of her favorite flowers.
+Beyond attire, maybe you’ll make a bouquet or boutonniere of her favourite flowers.
 These may seem like small details, but they go a long way to being sure your mothers feels included.

-Since you and your fiancée are probably searching for wedding attire separately, it can be challenging to secure two mother of the bride dresses or suits that match the wedding color palette, but don’t clash with either of your attire choices.
-If you’re working with a bridal salon, let your stylist know that you’re also on the lookout for coordinating and complimentary attire options for your mothers.
-If you feel comfortable allowing your future MIL to know what you’ll be wearing on your wedding day, have the MOBs get together, review the attire both of you will be wearing and then coordinate their outfits from there.
+If you and your fiancée are probably searching for wedding attire separately, it can be challenging to secure two mother of the bride dresses or suits that match the wedding colour palette, but don’t clash with either of your dress choices.
+If you’re working with a bridal shop, let your stylist know that you’re also on the lookout for coordinating and complimentary dress options for your mothers.
+If you feel comfortable allowing your future MIL to know what you’ll be wearing on your wedding day, have the mothers of the brides get together, review the dresses both of you will be wearing and then coordinate their outfits from there.

 Give them both a moment to shine.